 Welcome to Chestnut Class

-Our topic for the Spring term is...
+Our topic for Summer 1 is...

 Please ensure that your child's book bag is in school every day.
 Please read with your child every night and discuss what you have read.
 You do not need to read the whole book at once.

 Homework is given out on a Friday and will reflect the work that the children have completed in class, it will then be collected in on the following Thursday.

 If there is a problem or you have any questions about the homework, then please do not hesitate to come and speak to me about it.

 The children will have 2 PE lessons a week, including a specialist FUNDA PE session.
 Please, please ensure all your child’s clothing is clearly labelled with their full name.

 Thank you for your continued support with your child's learning.